Oliver S. Crocco

 01

-Every line is on GitHub under an MIT license.
-You can read exactly what each tool does, adapt it to your work, and cite it.
+Every tool here is openly licensed and citable: the code tools under MIT on GitHub, the voice prompt under Creative Commons.
+You can read exactly what each one does, adapt it to your work, and cite it.

 02